Lithrun/Erios-Documentation/_docs/api/class/Label.md

 {:class="table table-bordered highlight"}

 ### _DropData(Vector2,Variant)
 > Godot calls this method to pass you the from a control's result.
-Godot first calls to test if is allowed to drop at where is local to this control. public override bool _CanDropData(Vector2 atPosition, Variant data) { return data.VariantType == Variant.Type.Dictionary && data.AsGodotDictionary().ContainsKey("color"); } public override void _DropData(Vector2 atPosition, Variant data) { Color color = data.AsGodotDictionary()["color"].AsColor(); }
+Godot first calls to test if is allowed to drop at where is local to this control.Note: If the drag was initiated by a keyboard shortcut or , is set to Vector2.INF, and the currently selected item/text position should be used as the drop position. public override bool _CanDropData(Vector2 atPosition, Variant data) { return data.VariantType == Variant.Type.Dictionary && data.AsGodotDictionary().ContainsKey("color"); } public override void _DropData(Vector2 atPosition, Variant data) { Color color = data.AsGodotDictionary()["color"].AsColor(); }
 <div class ="highlighter-rouge">
 <div class ="highlight">
 <pre class ="highlight">